Codeplain-ai/plain2code_client/docs/plain_language_specification.md

 ## Liquid templates

-Plain supports Liquid templates.
+***plain supports Liquid templates.
 Liquid is an open-source template language created by Shopify (https://shopify.github.io/liquid/).

 For a sample use of Liquid templates see [example-saas-connectors](https://github.com/Codeplain-ai/example-saas-connectors) repository.